hydramod/hangman-project-3/README.md

 2. Unit test the "display_hangman" function to ensure it returns the correct ASCII art representation of the hangman at each stage.

 - This test can be passed by manually comparing the output of the "display_hangman" function at each stage to the expected ASCII art representation of the hangman.
-We can use the following code to perform this test:
+Alternatively we can use the following code to perform this test:

 ```python
 def test_display_hangman():